 Being a real estate agent isn’t just listing and selling a property.
 It requires research, constant improvement, adjustment to the latest trends, and network growth.
 It’s easy to feel overwhelmed, especially in a constantly fluctuating market.
 Setting SMART goals can help you keep your eye on the bigger picture and improve your performance.

-This article will introduce you to six SMART goals for real estate agents to help you achieve your dreams.
+This article will introduce you to thirteen SMART goals for real estate agents to help you achieve your dreams.

 What Are SMART Goals?